Austin Montego: New Zealand

 In New Zealand, the Austin Montego was launched in 1984.
 The only models available were the manual 2.0-litre HLS or Mayfair versions, and only in estate form.
 The sedan version was not offered in New Zealand due to concerns that it would compete directly with the Honda Accord, locally assembled by the New Zealand Motor Corporation, which had changed from assembling BL to Honda models.
 Also available from 1987 the Montego sedan was sold in the Vanden Plas range with the 2.0-litre fuel-injected motor.

 From about 1989 onwards, a wider range of models were imported by a new company, Rover New Zealand; this included sedan versions for the first time.
-Also new were the MG 2.0 range (identical to the MG Montego sold in the UK), and all wore the official MG badge.
+Also new were the MG 2.0 range (identical to the MG Montego sold in the UK), and all wore the MG badge.
 The main Auckland dealer developed an air conditioning system as an option for these models in conjunction with local specialists.